Sabah GDP 2026 — RM88.8B, Growth by Sector

 Sabah vs Sarawak: A regional comparison

-Sarawak, Malaysia\u2019s other major East Malaysian state, has a larger economy (RM130B vs RM84.3B) despite similar population size and natural resource endowments.
+Sarawak, Malaysia’s other major East Malaysian state, has a larger economy (RM153.5B vs RM88.8B in 2025) despite similar population size and natural resource endowments.
 Key differences:

 - Manufacturing base: Sarawak has petrochemical plants, cement factories, and aluminium smelting.
 Sabah has mainly commodity processing.